 The Agricultural Youth Work Guidelines (AYWG), formerly known as the North American Guidelines for Children's Agricultural Tasks (NAGCAT), were updated/developed based on:

 - changes in production agriculture

 - priority topics

 Click here for more information on the history and development of guidelines for youth working in agriculture.

-Currently, there are 51 work guidelines (3 more under development), along with supplemental materials on supervision, communication, child development, benefits of farm work and a media kit.
+Currently, there are 48 work guidelines (1 more under development), along with supplemental materials on supervision, communication, child development, benefits of farm work and a media kit.
 The guidelines are housed on the mobile friendly Cultivate Safety website and are available in three formats: interactive, read, and print.
 Print versions of the guidelines allow for selection of skin tone and equipment color to make them culturally appropriate and attractive to a variety of audiences.
 The AYWG web pages, guidelines and supplemental materials are all available in English, Spanish and French.
-Three topic specific AYWG booklets (farm equipment, animals and gardens) are under development and will also be available in English, Spanish and French.
+Three topic specific AYWG booklets (farm equipment, animals, and gardens) are available in English (with the Spanish version in development).

 Parents and farm supervisors can use the Agricultural Youth Work Guidelines to assign age/ability appropriate work to youth, provide appropriate levels of supervision, address hazards and implement appropriate protective strategies, all of which help reduce injuries and fatalities to youth working in agriculture.